mlabs-haskell/clb/docs/reports/ms6/article.md

 ## Emulating cardano-node: betting dApp on CTL

-### Providing access to emulator from non-Haskell environments
+### Access emulator from non-Haskell environments

 The cases we covered so far pertained to Haskell land, so we were able to use either a `clb` library alone or its combination with Atlas PAB.
-In this section we are taking a journey to Purescript and [CTL](https://github.com/Plutonomicon/cardano-transaction-lib) library.
+In this section, we are taking a journey to Purescript and [CTL](https://github.com/Plutonomicon/cardano-transaction-lib) library.
-Whereas PAB like Atlas are meant to run on server side, CTL is a set of components for bulding dApps that can be run entirely in a browser.
+Whereas PABs like Atlas are meant to run on the server side, CTL is a set of components for building dApps that can be run entirely in a browser.

 Like PABs, CTL has the notion of provider (known as `QueryHandle`)